Weronisieq/SQL/README.md

 # Relacje bez danych - DDL & DML
-Datbase created for a company orginising parties for children
+Database created for a company orginising parties for children